criteo/haproxy-spoe-auth/README.md

     # This domain is protected and credentials are provided but with a bad password, it should return 401.
     curl -u "john:badpassword" http://app1.example.com:9080/

-    # This domain is protected by OpenID Connect and credentials are provided, it should return 200.
+    # This domain is protected by OpenID Connect.
+This should redirect you to the authorization server where you can provide the same credentials as above.
     Visit http://app2.example.com:9080/ in a browser

+    # Once authenticated and consent granted, your redirected to app2.

 Trying to visit the website protected by LDAP in a browser will display a basic auth form that you should fill before being granted the rights to visit the page.
 With OpenID Connect, you should be redirected to the Dex